chaithanya-15/sound2species/README.md

 ## Known limitations

-- The head is trained on single-label clips, so overlap is handled at inference (independent per-class sigmoids) rather than learned from overlapping training audio.
-The annotated eval mixtures do contain overlap, so the collar metric still measures polyphonic behaviour honestly.
+The head trains on single-label clips, so overlap is resolved at inference by the independent per-class sigmoids rather than learned from overlapping training audio.
+The eval mixtures do contain overlap, so the collar metric still measures polyphonic behaviour honestly.

-- YAMNet's 0.48 s hop caps boundary resolution near the 0.5 s collar.
+YAMNet's 0.48 s hop sets the floor on boundary resolution, which sits right at the 0.5 s collar.
 Events are reported to that resolution.

-- The source-level split assumes ESC-50 style filenames for the take grouping;
-  other sources fall back to per-file splitting.
+The source-level split reads ESC-50 style filenames to group takes from the same recording.
+Files from other sources fall back to a per-file split.